puzz00/client-side-attacks/client-side-attacks.md

 These are kits such as BEEF which exploit client-side software - they make our life easier as attackers.

+## Information Gathering

+As always, the data we gather in this stage of the attack chain is of vital importance to the whole operation.

+When it comes to recon for client-side attacks, we need to gather data about human targets as well as the software they are using and its configuration.

+>[!IMPORTANT]
+>Just knowing about the target - email address, interests etc - is not enough - we must know about the technology stack they are using, too

+### Passive Techniques

+We can use *passive* techniques to gather data about targets and the technology which is being used by an organization.
+These techniques include the following:

+- Google Dorks
+- Maltego
+- The Harvester

+### Active Techniques

+We can use *active* techniques to gather data.
+These techniques include:

+- Client Fingerprinting
+- Social Engineering

+#### Client Fingerprinting

+Since data regarding client machines is not publicly available, we need to use an *active* information gathering technique such as *client fingerprinting* in order to obtain it.

+A common way of fingerprinting a client machine is to use a phishing email to socailly engineer a target employee in an organization to visit a malicious webpage which contains code which will extract data regarding the client machines browser, plugins, extensions and operating system.

+A good exploit kit to achieve this is BEEF - there are notes on how to use this framework as my repo on [hacking using the cloud | beef](https://github.com/puzz00/hacking-using-the-cloud/blob/main/hacking-using-the-cloud.md#hacking-web-browsers)

+The `Details` tab of a hooked browser provides lots of useful data - it essentialy fingerprints the browser and even gives us the OS being used.

 ## Resource Development

 In this section we will be looking at how we can craft malicious resources to use against our targets.